saiguptha2003/IoT-Studio-v1/README.md

 ## Pending Functions

-#### creating the requried session time input in frontend and backen in login screen and login route in api
+#### creating the requried session time Request in frontend and backen in login screen and login route in api